Interviewsand Articles

 “My mother, Leslie Toki, was a talented musician, painter, sculptor and Ikebana flower arranger in the Sogetsu tradition.
 I recall her making pottery and sculpture in her studio at home, and taking Ikebana classes with Mrs. Obata, in Berkeley.
 For as prolific as she was as an artist, she only exhibited her work one time!
 She was truly bent on art making as a reflection of her soul, not at all for practical reasons.

-"When I was in elementary school my mother would tell me she practiced the piano eight hours a day—prior to her winning the San Francisco city wide talent contest.
+"When I was in elementary school my mother would tell me she practiced the piano eight hours a day - prior to her winning the San Francisco city wide talent contest.
 So I thought this was the normal number of work hours for artists.

 "My grandmother, on my father’s side, lived near a pottery in Japan and made ceramics.
 So now it makes more sense as to why my father chose to found a ceramic company.
 One of my distant relatives was considered a ‘wise man’ of his city, and community members sought him out for advice!
 That must have been in the late 1800s.”

 Toki is happy to tell stories from his life if you ask.
 This little historical note shows a great deal in a few words.
 But he’s just as content to leave his own stories untold.
 The way I see it, John embodies the principle that what one does speaks the most eloquently about who one is.
 More than almost anyone else I know, he inhabits life here and now answering the call of whatever is in front of him, whether it’s working on one of his sculptures, a new edition of a book, talking with a student, a friend, listening to a customer, advising a curator, or cleaning up his studio.
 The list is just a small example.
 In all these things, one meets a man who is very good at what he does.
-But beyond that and woven through the tapestry, is an unfailing generosity both in spirit and suibstance.
+But beyond that and woven through the tapestry, is an unfailing generosity both in spirit and substance.

 We talked at Toki’s studio in Richmond, California.